By Lawrence “Buddy” Martin

 It seemed as though I was being drawn right there with the disciples.
 The Holy Spirit was opening my ears to hear.

-When Philip asked the Lord to show them the Father, the Lord spoke directly into my heart.
+When Philip asked the Lord to show them the Father, it was as if the Lord was speaking to my own heart.
 Jesus said,

 “Have I been so long time with you, and yet hast thou not known Me, Buddy?
 He that hath seen me hath seen the Father; and how sayest thou then, ‘Shew us the Father?’
 Believest thou not that I am in the Father, and the Father in Me…” (John 14:9,10 kjv)